sumanjs/suman-reporters/README.md

 1. First suman will attempt to `require('tap-reporter')`
 2. If the above fails, then it will attempt to `require('suman-reporters/modules/tap-reporter')`

-So for "max efficiency", you would just use this:
+So for "max efficiency", you could just use this:

 `suman --reporter=suman-reporters/modules/tap-reporter`